 Returning for 2018 is the Shepherd University Honor Jazz Ensemble under the direction of Dr. Kurtis Adams, Director of Jazz Studies at Shepherd University.

-In order to assure students the fantastic opportunity to represent their school in an experience that will allow them to make great music with other talented and serious musicians their age, students will not be admitted without a Band Director or Instrumental Music teacher signature on their Student Registration Form.
+In order to assure students the fantastic opportunity to represent their school in an experience that will allow them to make great music with other talented and serious musicians their age, students must be nominated by their Band Director via the Director Nomination form.

 Registration Forms should be mailed with payment to Shepherd University Music Department: Honor Band P.O.
 Box 5000